-If you are a deep tech startup, you probably don’t need convincing about the benefits of industry collaboration – you want to know how to find the right partner and negotiate a good deal.
+If you are a deep tech startup, may not need any convincing about the benefits of industry collaboration – you want to know how to find the right partner and negotiate a good deal.

-If you send them another densely written, five-page technology and business description, with ten pages of back-up slides, may not have the desired effect.
-(We're heard this complaint from tech scouts many times – that's why seedsprint helps startups build tech scout-friendly partner profiles that you can send to tech scouts in our database.
+If you send them another densely written, five-page technology and business description, with ten pages of back-up slides, it may not have the desired effect.
+We're heard this complaint from tech scouts many times – that's why seedsprint helps startups build tech scout-friendly partner profiles that you can send to tech scouts in our database.

 Use an attention grabber – a simple statement that impresses and supports why your technology/company deserves a deeper look.
 Within the constraints of non-confidential information, don’t be afraid to get technical about what makes your technology so valuable and unique.

-State achieved milestones nice and loud, including any funding or awards received and any important publications – they are great proof of your commitment and help validate your concept and business model.
-Boast a little – it's part of the fun!
+State achieved milestones nice and loud, including any funding or awards received and any important publications.
+They are great proof of your commitment and help validate your concept and business model.
+Boast a little – it's part of the fun.

 4. Protect your IP

-If you’re affiliated with an institution, ask the Technology Transfer Office if they have a ready-to-go form or download our free form of mutual (two-way) NDA to be used with prospective partners.
+If you’re affiliated with an institution, ask the Technology Transfer Office if they have a ready-to-go form, or download our free form of mutual (two-way) NDA to be used with prospective partners.